Which city is cheaper, Ventimiglia or Mykonos?

 Ventimiglia has some public transit options.
 There are trains and buses to town.
 Once you're in town it's easy to explore on foot.

-Ventimiglia is a very walkable destination.
+Ventimiglia is very walkable.
 It's small size and charming atmosphere make it a great town to explore on foot.

 These are the overall average travel costs for the two destinations.